Hurricane Travel Insurance Coverage

 BHTP

-BHTP LuxuryCare stands out with optional Cancel For Any Reason coverage, perfect when tropical systems are developing but haven't received official names yet.
-Purchase within 15 days of initial deposit for 75% reimbursement without proving hurricane impact.
-Standard benefits include 100% trip cancellation and 150% trip interruption with 6-hour carrier delays.
+BHTP LuxuryCare offers optional cancel-for-any-reason coverage when tropical systems develop but haven't received official names yet.
+Buy within 15 days of your initial deposit for 75% reimbursement without proving hurricane impact.
+LuxuryCare also covers 100% trip cancellation and 150% trip interruption with six-hour carrier delays.
 Cost: $125 on a $2,500 Caribbean trip.

 How Hurricane Coverage Works

-Hurricane coverage operates on specific triggers and timing requirements that determine when you receive reimbursement.
+Hurricane coverage depends on triggers and timing requirements for reimbursement.

 Named storm by National Hurricane Center